mesosphere/dcos-docs-site/pages/dkp/kaptain/2.0.0/install/air-gapped-2.2/index.md

 ## Add Kaptain to your Kommander Install

-The following catalog will need to be added to the Kommander install configuration file along with the DKP applications catalog:
+Add the Kaptain catalog to the Kommander install configuration file along with the DKP applications catalog:

 ```yaml
 catalog: